eifos-git/graphene-monitor/docs/tutorials.rst

 * Add a new class NewTrigger that inherits AbstractTrigger.
 * Add an implementation for check_condition(data).
 Has to return boolean
 * (optional, but recommended) Add an implementation for prepare_message().
 Has to return string.
-* Change the trigger.class attribute in config to monitor.trigger.new_trigger.NewTrigger
+* Change the trigger.class attribute in config to monitor.trigger.new_trigger.NewTrigger or new_trigger.NewTrigger

 Add Action